 As C. S. Lewis said, “They wanted some corner in the universe of which they can say to God ‘This is our business.’
 Pride said that the knowledge of both the physical and moral laws comes from mankind, not from God.
 But, given that a choice needs knowledge to make that choice, and man selected his limited knowledge over God’s infinite knowledge, the result of this decision would be a bad effect.
 Man is selecting limited knowledge (his way) over ultimate knowledge (God’s way) to make a choice (I will eat) that overrides the instructions of ultimate knowledge (don’t eat).
 This is literally the most inept decision in human history.
 This incompetent choice comes with a heavy price tag.
 The result is death of the human soul.
 Additionally, given the Fine Tuning of the universe, the other result is that this cause and effect creation that will produce flawed human people will also contain pain and suffering embedded in the physical laws.
 This human selection of pride, which shouts out my way – brought about the pain and suffering humanity now experiences in the physical world in diseases and natural catastrophes.

-Moreover, the good news is that God became a man and took on the effects of our bad choice so that he can usher us back into Eden with Him – as it was in the beginning.
+However, the good news is that God became a man and took on the effects of our bad choice so that he can usher us back into Eden with Him – as it was in the beginning.
+So, all the problems humanity faces from hurricanes to violent crime should be a reminder to us of the problem we created at the beginning of the story, but also the solution God provides us at the end of the story.